 What kind of Industrial Robots are Used by Manufacturers today?

 The world has experienced a few industrial revolutions, the latest of which is being called ‘Industry 4.0’.
 It encompasses recent trends of industrial automation, as well as the use and creation of Big Data.
 One of the most interesting changes to Industry 4.0 is the growing development and use of industrial robots.
-Here is a brief overview of 5 different kinds of industrial robots, each with their unique set of advantages and disadvantages, that can be found in a range of modern manufacturing environments today.
+In this article, you'll read about the top 5 different kinds of industrial robots, each with their unique set of advantages and disadvantages, that can be found in a range of modern manufacturing environments today.

-Digitizing the factory floor is no easy feat.
-It’s no wonder then that the Cartesian robot is the most commonly used robot type for many industrial applications.
+Digitizing the factory floor is no easy feat so it’s no wonder that the Cartesian robot is one of the most popular robots used in manufacturing.
 It boasts three main linear axes of control, hence the name ‘Cartesian’.

-While Cartesian robots may be the most commonly found type of industrial robot, Cylindrical robots are nearly just as popular and come with its own set of advantages.
+While Cartesian robots may be more common in manufacturing, Cylindrical robots are nearly just as popular and come with their own set of advantages.
 The typical Cylindrical robot features a rotary and a linear moving part, so they are a little more economical in terms of space than their Cartesian counterparts.
-They are also quite easy to use, in addition to requiring little assembly and fuss.
+They are also quite easy to use as they require less assembly and maintenance.
 Cylindrical robots are often used for assembly operations or spot welding, and they’re typically used in tight workspaces due to their compact design.

-SCARA stands for Selective Compliance Assembly/Articulated Robot Arm and have been commonly found in manufacturing plants for a few decades now, now, due to their versatile range of motion and their ability to handle a variety of operations.
+SCARA stands for Selective Compliance Assembly/Articulated Robot Arm.
+This type of robot has been found in manufacturing plants for a few decades now, now, due to their versatile range of motion and their ability to handle a variety of operations.
 SCARA robots have advantages and disadvantages. .
 They feature rotary motion in addition to being able to move along the x, y, and z planes.
 This makes them useful for many vertical assembly tasks and provides a speed advantage over Cartesian and Cylindrical robots.

 However, when making use of SCARA robots, it’s important to consider factors such as load and environment.
 For instance, SCARA robots bear weight when their arms are extended.
 This means that too large a payload can result in reduced accuracy.
 They are, however, quite useful in environments with limited space as they tend to be quite compact.